Valloric/val.markovic.io/content/articles/recommended-books-on-modern-investing-and-personal-finance.md

     brokers and preferably the entire investment industry, lest it eat up considerable portions of your returns.

-    If you come away from this blog post with one book in mind, _let it be this one_.
+    If you come away from this articles with one book in mind, _let it be this one_.
 It's the best and the most important one I can think of.

     I _cannot_ recommend this book highly enough.
 Instead of peddling vague and